Gardening for Beginners 🌱 START HERE

 Q. What is the best weed killer for my gravel driveway?

-The Natural Armor weed killer for gravel, with its ability to kill a broad spectrum of weeds and its use of a surfactant that allows it to stick to plants, makes it one of the best all-around organic weed killers for gravel driveways.
-The best chemical-based weed killers include a pre-emergent along with an herbicide, allowing these products to kill weeds and prevent new weed growth for up to a year.
+The Natural Armor weed killer for gravel uses salt to kill a wide array of weeds and a surfactant that helps it stick for better absorption, which makes it one of the best all-around organic weed killers for gravel driveways.

 Q. How do I use weed killer on gravel?